vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

     }
 {% endhighlight %}
 </pre>

-The result also include [match-features](../reference/schema-reference.html#match-features) which can be used for feature logging for [learning to rank](../learning-to-rank.html) or to simply debug the final relevancy score.
+The result hits also include [match-features](../reference/schema-reference.html#match-features) which can be used for feature logging for [learning to rank](../learning-to-rank.html) or to simply debug the final score.

-In the below query, the weight of the embedding score is increased:
+In the below query, the weight of the embedding similarity (closeness) is increased by overriding the `query(wWector)` weight:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>